-General Cable (BGC) was the big loser in the extended session after the Highland Heights, Ky.-based wire company disappointed with its fiscal third-quarter report, blaming weak business conditions in Europe and customers deferring purchases late in the quarter because of fluctuations in commodity prices.
+(BGC - Get Report) was the big loser in the extended session after the Highland Heights, Ky.-based wire company disappointed with its fiscal third-quarter report, blaming weak business conditions in Europe and customers deferring purchases late in the quarter because of fluctuations in commodity prices.

 The stock was last quoted at $24.01, down 14%, on volume of more than 65,000.

 The company reported operating income of $63.4 million, down 21% on a sequential basis from an equivalent profit of $79.8 million in the second quarter.
 Revenue totaled $1.52 billion for the September-ended quarter, below Wall Street's consensus estimate of $1.61 billion.